 If two groups of ten carers attended KEEP per year the cost would be in the region of £1,000 per carer, or £62.50 per week/session.
 Even if only one group of ten carers could attend, the cost would still be in the region of £2000 per carer or £125 per week/session.

-There is a detailed fee schedule available and individual site costs from implementation to sustaining post facilitator accreditation can be discussed with UK KEEP Lead - Jo Warburton.
+There is a detailed fee schedule available and individual site costs, from implementation to sustaining post facilitator accreditation, can be acquired from Colin Waterman.